 Alignment N4 would require realignment of the existing ECT that would largely replace the existing ECT, using variations in terrain over a larger area to achieve shallower grades and a more sustainable trail that is better suited for multi-use travel.
 While some short sections of the existing trail may be re-used, most of it would be reclaimed and abandoned.

 North Route Virtual Flyover

 South Route Option

 The South Route requires the construction of a new trail that follows a high contour from the existing Rattlesnake Gulch Trail around South Draw, before extending to the west past Johnson Gulch and Crescent Meadows, reaching the Walker Ranch Loop at the Crescent Meadows Trailhead.
-The conceptual alignments detailed below are on public lands owned and managed by BCPOS, City of Boulder OSMP, and ECSP.
+The conceptual alignments detailed below are on public lands owned and managed by Boulder County, the City of Boulder, and CPW.

 Alignment S1 would follow a high contour above South Draw, crossing the stream near the southern edge of the study area.

 Alignment S2 would follow contours to the north before climbing through a series of switchbacks in open and rocky terrain to reach a high saddle.
 From the saddle, the alignment would follow an existing two-track road, that would require enhancements to improve sustainability and suitability for multi-use travel.